bethylamine/bethylamine.github.io/library/gc-arguments/rogd.md

 # Social Contagion (ROGD)

-"Rapid Onset Gender Dysphoria" is the medical-sounding title for the "social contagion" theory of why kids are identifying as transgender in larger amounts (although the real reason is an increase in acceptance and visibility) based on one study in 2018 by Lisa Littman[^1].
+"Rapid Onset Gender Dysphoria" (ROGD) is the medical-sounding title for the "social contagion" theory of why kids are identifying as transgender in larger amounts (although the real reason is an increase in acceptance and visibility) based on one study in 2018 by Lisa Littman[^1].
 It was then picked up by right-wing sites and concerned parents to fuel the [moral panic](/library/moral-panic/) around transgender people.